Dkusner/Challenge1/README.md

 c)	The relevant fields are organized and sorted in a sequential order.

-d)	The script the groups the data and outputs a CSV file which contains a readable table.
+d)	The script groups the data and outputs a CSV file for use to import into MySQL.

-e)	Within the in python console, run command: runfile('~getEngagements.py').
+e)	Within the python console, run command: runfile('~getEngagements.py').

 d)  Output: Once the command  is executed, a csv file "getEngagements_output.csv"  is created in the home directory.